chrisant996/clink/docs/clink.md

 ## Completion Colors

-When `colored-completion-prefix` is configured to `on`, then the "so" color from `%LS_COLORS%` is used to color the common prefix when displaying possible completions.
+When the `colored-completion-prefix` [Readline setting](#configreadline) is configured to `on`, then the "so" color from the `%LS_COLORS%` environment variable is used to color the common prefix when displaying possible completions.
 The default for "so" is magenta, but for example `set LS_COLORS=so=90` sets the color to bright black (which shows up as a dark gray).

 When `colored-stats` is configured to `on`, then the color definitions from `%LS_COLORS%` (using ANSI escape codes) are used to color file completions according to their file type or extension.
 Each definition is a either a two character type id or a file extension, followed by an equals sign and then the [SGR parameters](https://en.wikipedia.org/wiki/ANSI_escape_code#SGR_parameters) for an ANSI escape code.
 Multiple definitions are separated by colons.
-Also, since `%LS_COLORS%` doesn't cover readonly files, hidden files, doskey aliases, or shell commands the `color.readonly`, `color.hidden`, `color.doskey`, and `color.cmd` [Clink settings](#configclink) exist to cover those.
+Also, since `%LS_COLORS%` doesn't cover readonly files, hidden files, doskey aliases, or shell commands the `color.readonly`, `color.hidden`, `color.doskey`, and `color.cmd` [Clink settings](#clinksettings) exist to cover those.

 Here is an example where `%LS_COLORS%` defines colors for various types.